-ISSUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG dementia which is projected to increase by 35% by 2025. to develop early intervention models and timely access to memory services.
+ISSUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG ISSUE/OPPORTUNITY dementia which is projected to increase by 35% by 2025.
+PROVIDER REQUIREMENT to develop early intervention models and timely access to memory services.
 The Trust is currently represented on all regional groups associated with the Regional Review of Memory Services and the implementation of the NI Dementia Strategy.
-On 09/08/18 the HSC confirmed funding for the following posts: 1.
-Dementia Navigators x 2 - the Trust will now work to recruit permanently to these posts.
+On 09/08/18 the HSC confirmed funding for the following posts: Dementia Navigators x 2 - the Trust will now work to recruit permanently to these posts.
 The Community Dementia Navigator are aligned with the Connect Community Hubs and has been embedded within this service as a resource offering information, advice and signposting to people living with Dementia and their carers over the last 12 months.
-2. Dementia Companions to support improving dementia care in Acute Sector.
+Dementia Companions to support improving dementia care in Acute Sector.
 These posts will be funded from January 19.
 The Trust will now work to recruit to these posts.
-3. 2 x Service Improvement Leads - the Trust will be represented on group to develop the regional JD for these posts and once RAG available will work to recruit to these posts.
+2 x Service Improvement Leads - the Trust will be represented on group to develop the regional JD for these posts and once available will work to recruit to these posts.
 The Trust is currently preparing a costing of the enhanced resource that will be required to implement the regional Dementia Care Pathway.

-ISS UE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG This costing will be submitted to the HSC by 1 October 2018.
+ISSUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG This costing will be submitted to the HSC by 1 October 2018.
 The Trust has undertaken significant service improvement and development work across memory services in line with the Memory Service National Accreditation Programme (MSNAP).
 The Trust is currently an affiliated member of MSNAP, and following a peer review in June will be advised by October 2018 if they have been awarded full accreditation by MSNAP.
-5. Effective arrangements should be in place to address the issue of delayed discharges from the acute sector and other institutional settings due to the non-availability of independent sector community based services especially domiciliary care. plans to ensure capacity within the community /domiciliary sector to accommodate timely hospital discharge. process to recruit 30 additional staff to the statutory homecare service as well as exploring the 6.
-Effective arrangements should be in place to support services for carers that can be developed to maintain individuals to live as independently as possible in their own home. plans to expand and promote the assessment of needs and the availability and uptake of short breaks. priorities of the Trust's 'Caring Together in Belfast'
+5. Effective arrangements should be in place to address the issue of delayed discharges from the acute sector and other institutional settings due to the non-availability of independent sector community based services especially domiciliary care.
+Trust responses should demonstrate plans to ensure capacity within the community /domiciliary sector to accommodate timely hospital discharge. process to recruit 30 additional staff to the statutory homecare service as well as exploring the 6.
+Effective arrangements should be in place to support services for carers that can be developed to maintain individuals to live as independently as possible in their own home.
+Trust responses should demonstrate plans to expand and promote the assessment of needs and the availability and uptake of short breaks.
+Supporting Carer Health and Wellbeing is one of the priorities of the Trust's 'Caring Together in Belfast' Carer Strategy 2017-2020.
+At 31 st March 2018, a range of short break provision had been provided to 652 carers in the Trust - domiciliary care,